maalvikabhat/growthofsocialnetworks/reports/project_proposal.md

 ### Annotated Bibliography
 - Social Resilience in Online Communities: the Autopsy of Friendster https://dl.acm.org/doi/10.1145/2512938.2512946
 This paper discusses analysis of social networks using k-core analysis and measurement of resilience.
-We plan to implement k-core analysis in our initial experiment.
+Coreness is a measure that can help identify tightly interlinked groups within a network.
+A k-core is a maximal group of entities, all of which are connected to at least k other entities in the group.

 - Preferential attachment in the growth of social networks: the internet encyclopedia Wikipedia https://arxiv.org/pdf/physics/0602026.pdf